What's New for the 2017 Tax Filing Season - Individual Taxpayers

 MVA Tax Certifications

-Effective January 1, 2014, the MVA will implement a new process for immigrants, applying for a drivers license or ID card that will require them to obtain a certification of tax filings for the preceding two years from the Comptroller’s Office.
-The agency is currently fine tuning procedures for MVA applicants requiring certification of tax filings.
-By November 1, an on-line process to obtain on-line certification of tax filings will be available.
-In addition, for those applicants who are not able to obtain on-line certification, the Comptroller’s Office will offer an online scheduling process that will allow MVA applicants to schedule an appointment to visit one of our twelve branch offices to obtain the required certification of tax filings.
-Please continue to check our website for the most up to date information.
+The MVA has implemented a process for immigrants, applying for a driver's license or ID card, that requires them to obtain a certification of tax filings for the preceding two years from the Comptroller’s Office.
+The MVA requires MVA applicants to obtain online certification of tax filings.
+For those applicants who are not able to obtain on-line certification, the Comptroller’s Office offers an online scheduling process allowing MVA applicants to schedule an appointment to visit one of our twelve branch offices to obtain the required certification of tax filings.

-For more information on MVA’s implementation of this new law please visit MVA’s website at: www.mva.maryland.gov.
+For more information on MVA’s process, please visit MVA’s website at: www.mva.maryland.gov.
 For more information about getting your Tax Certification, visit Obtain MVA Tax Certifications.

 File Electronically With iFile

-You can use our free iFile service to file your Maryland resident or nonresident tax return online for free, if you meet certain iFile Requirements and are filing Forms 502, 503 or 505.
+You can use our free iFile service to file your Maryland resident tax return online for free, if you meet certain iFile Requirements and are filing Resident Tax Form 502.
+Beginning January 2016, our free iFile service will no longer support nonresident tax returns.

 Want to Set Up a Payment Plan?